openstack/openstack-manuals/doc/ha-guide/source/shared-database-configure.rst

 ------------------------------

 Galera Cluster configuration parameters all have the ``wsrep_`` prefix.
-There are five that you must define for each cluster node in your OpenStack database.
+You must define the following parameters for each cluster node in your OpenStack database.

-- **wsrep Provider** The Galera Replication Plugin serves as the wsrep Provider for Galera Cluster.
+- **wsrep Provider**: The Galera Replication Plugin serves as the ``wsrep`` provider for Galera Cluster.
 It is installed on your system as the ``libgalera_smm.so`` file.
-You must define the path to this file in your ``my.cnf``.
+Define the path to this file in your ``my.cnf``:

   .. code-block:: ini

      wsrep_provider="/usr/lib/libgalera_smm.so"

-- **Cluster Name** Define an arbitrary name for your cluster.
+- **Cluster Name**: Define an arbitrary name for your cluster.

   .. code-block:: ini